Trying to Decide What to Attend at the Annual Meeting?

 Provides clinicians with practical guidelines on the assessment and treatment of a specific clinical topic.
 The Clinical Practicum takes place offsite from the hotel and features facilities that are unique to the area.
 Attendance is limited to 30 AACAP members.

 Official meetings of AACAP's Committees and are open to all AACAP members, unless otherwise noted.

 Focuses on "how to do it" with respect to clinical problems, academic areas, or a blending of the two.
 Institutes are designed for attendees who wish to be taught a comprehensive and authoritative overview of a topic area.
 Institutes are full day programs and require a ticket.
 Notebooks with all of the program materials are included.

 Features motion pictures, commercially released documentaries, videotapes, music, and other forms of media relevant to any area of child and adolescent psychiatry.
 These programs are two to three hours in length and open to all attendees.

-Designed to provide a practical service to AACAP members, such as training on presentation skills or updates on risk management issues.
+Forum Designed to provide a practical service to AACAP members, such as training on how to be an advocate or updates on CPT codes.